OpenTracksApp/OSMDashboard/README.md

 Please consider downloading an offline map to decrease the server load and save your mobile data plan.

-Some offline maps can be found here:
+Some basic offline maps can downloaded via the app.
+Other maps with special themes can be downloaded manually, for example from:

 - [Mapsforge](http://download.mapsforge.org/)
 - [Freizeitkarte Android](https://www.freizeitkarte-osm.de/android/en/)